 - 1. Have a bachelor's degree in a behavioral health field; and - 2.
 Have documentation showing that they have successfully completed 30 hours of gambling specific training approved by the DMHA.
 Documented disordered gambling training must include the following: - a.
 Two (2) hours of Financial Planning - b.
 One (1) hour of Disordered Gambling 101 - c.
 Twenty Seven (27) hours of general disordered gambling specific training - d.
 Be supervised for gambling treatment by Lead Counselor - 3.
-Participate in two (2) calls of BACC clinical consulting annually.
+Participate in minimum of two (2) Clinical Consultation Calls annually.

 All counselors providing direct disordered gambling treatment services must complete eighteen (18) hours of non-repetitive continuing education credits every three (3) years, plus 2 clinical calls per year.
 Proof of completion must be submitted as designated by the DMHA.
-If problem gambling training occurred before 2005, please contact the DMHA.